This new cereal and beer share an ingredient–and it’s fighting climate change

 “Roots are the main way that soil carbon is built,” says Fred Iutzi, president of The Land Institute, a Kansas-based nonprofit that has been breeding the grain for 16 years.
 “You can think of Kernza and other perennial crops as really like carbon pumps that are increasing the amount of the carbon that they take out of the air that actually sticks in the soil.”
 The plant acts similarly to native prairie grasses that have been largely replaced by agriculture.

 The grain, a variety of wheatgrass originally from Central Asia, was already used to grow feed for livestock.
 But The Land Institute saw the potential to breed it a version that would be productive enough to use in human food, and branded the product Kernza.
-Patagonia’s founder Yvon Chouinard was familiar with the work, and the environmental benefits beyond carbon sequestration; the crop also helps prevent soil erosion and uses around half as much water as wheat.
+Patagonia’s founder Yvon Chouinard was familiar with the work, and the environmental benefits beyond carbon sequestration; the crop also helps prevent soil erosion and its deep roots help keep water systems clean.
 It’s also better nutritionally, with more protein, fiber, and antioxidants than wheat.

 “Yvon put a bag of Kernza on my desk and said, ‘Go talk to [The Land Institute] and see if we can do something about this,” says Birgit Cameron, director of Patagonia Provisions, the outdoor retailer’s seven-year-old food business.
 The company helped the ingredient get food safety approval from the FDA, and started helping set up infrastructure to commercialize it.
 In 2016, it released Long Root Ale, its first beer made with Kernza.
 Last week, working with Portland-based Hopworks Urban Brewery, it released the Belgian-style Long Root Wit.

 The beer is available in relatively limited quantities and only in some states.
 Cascadian Farm, as the first major brand to launch a product using Kernza, wants to use the ingredient at a bigger scale.
 The cereal that just launched was initially set to be available nationwide in Whole Foods and other natural retailers.
-Instead, because inclement weather unexpectedly ruined most of the crop, Cascadian Farm was only able to launch the cereal, Honey Nut Kernza, in a limited edition of 6,000 boxes.
+Instead, because inclement weather unexpectedly ruined most of the crop, Cascadian Farm was only able to launch the cereal, Honey Toasted Kernza, in a limited edition of 6,000 boxes.

 Farmers, along with both brands, are just beginning to learn how to work with the food.
 Wheat has a 10,000-year history; Kernza has only been around for a couple of decades, and only about 1,200 acres of the crop are in production.
 The plant “comes with all sorts of unique challenges,” says Comings.
 The grain is also the wrong size to be milled on the same equipment as wheat, so the company had to work with its partners to find an alternative way to mill it.
 Cascadian Farm also had to figure out how to cook with it to keep the flavor of the ingredient stable in its cereal.
 The taste is unique and somewhat nutty, so the company paired the grain with honey to bring out that flavor.
 (The cereal also still uses some whole wheat as an ingredient, though future products could rely solely on Kernza.)

-Note: Correction: The article has been updated with the correct name of the cereal and how kernza affects water use.